 All participants also have the opportunity to sign up for individual consulting meetings on Wednesday, Thursday, or Friday.

-Each day begins at 8:30 with a free continental-style breakfast provided at the conference center.
-The morning session is from 9:00 to 12:15 and includes a mid-morning break.
-Lunch is from 12:15 to 1:30 and attendees can select from a large number of restaurants in downtown Chapel Hill.
+We begin each day at 9:00 and continue until 12:15 with a mid-morning break.
+Lunch is from 12:15 to 1:30 and attendees can select from a large number of restaurants in the downtown area.
 The afternoon session continues from 1:30 to 3:30 and includes a mid-afternoon break.
-Finally, on Monday through Thursday, three break-out sessions are held from 3:30 to 5:00 that are focused on the demonstration of fitting models in SAS, SPSS, or Stata.
+On Monday through Thursday, three break-out sessions are held from 3:30 to 5:00 that focus on fitting models in either SPSS, SAS, or Stata.
 The day concludes at 5:00 except on the final day which concludes at approximately 3:30 to allow for afternoon travel.
-Finally, we will host a happy hour on Monday at 5:00 with appetizers and drinks at The Back Bar which is located on the same floor as the lecture hall.
+Finally, we will host a happy hour on Monday at 5:00 with appetizers and drinks.

 Tuition for the five-day workshop is $1795 per registrant.
 We offer a fixed number of reduced-price registrations of $1295 for graduate students who are actively enrolled in a recognized masters or doctoral training program.
 No application is necessary to qualify for the student tuition rates; simply select “student” when beginning the registration process.
 Confirmation of student status may be requested at a later time.
 We will maintain a waitlist once the student seats are filled.